Skip to main content

 At the end of 2003, with the College coming to the end of its sixth year, Sr Noelene made the announcement that she would be moving on from MacKillop.
 In 2004, Mrs Moira Najdecki took over as Principal.

 Mrs Najdecki led the school until the end of 2006 when she became the Director of the Catholic Education Office, and Ms Rita Daniels took over in 2007 in a caretaker role.
-Mr Michael Lee began his tenure in 2008 and is now MacKillop’s longest-serving Principal.
+Mr Michael Lee, MacKillop’s longest-serving Principal, began his tenure in 2008 and finished up at the end of 2025.

 Canonisation: The Name Change